RAF Rudloe Manor: Filter room

 The Filter Room, responsible for filtering large quantities of intelligence on enemy activity before it was passed to the operations room, was located in the south end of the underground bunker in Browns Quarry and became operational in 1940.
 The filter room became disused in May 1945 when No. 10 Group was disbanded.
-Eileen Younghusband, who served in various filter rooms, recounted her experiences at Rudloe Manor in her 2011 memoir, "One Woman's War".
+Eileen Younghusband, who served in various filter rooms, recounted her experiences at Rudloe Manor in her 2011 memoir, One Woman's War.

 The Communications centre was located in the west part of the underground bunker in Browns Quarry.
 The members of the Women's Auxiliary Air Force who staffed the underground bunker were billeted at nearby Hartham Park.

+Units

 RAF units using the site were:

+Post-war

 RAF Rudloe Manor is known as "Britain's Area 51" since declassified secret files released at the National Archives indicated the site was the centre for UFO investigations in the 1950s.

 The wider site continued as both a communications hub and home of various administrative units.
 No.1 Signals Unit was established to manage all UK terrestrial communications infrastructure for the RAF.
 With the launch of the UK Satellite Communications System, Skynet, in the late 1960s, the site of Controller Defence Communications Network (CDCN) was established.
 A spacecraft operations centre was established by 1001 Signals Unit, the spacecraft operations organisation, on a small enclave within the site, known as Hawthorn.

-The headquarters of the RAF Provost and Security Service (P&SS) was established nearby, although on the closure of the station it moved to RAF Henlow.
+The headquarters of the RAF Provost and Security Service was established nearby, although on the closure of the station it moved to RAF Henlow.

 RAF Rudloe Manor was the location of Headquarters Southern Area Royal Observer Corps (ROC) from 1952 until 1980, when it was relocated to Lansdown near Bath.
 Co-located with the ROC was Headquarters Southern Sector United Kingdom Warning and Monitoring Organisation, responsible for the now-defunct four-minute warning in the event of nuclear attack during the Cold War.

-The manor house, built in the late 17th century, was designated as Grade II* listed in 1985.

-The site was adjacent to Basil Hill Barracks, the Headquarters of No. 2 Signal Brigade, HMS Royal Arthur and the Royal Naval Stores Depot (RNSD) Copenacre.
+The site was adjacent to Basil Hill Barracks, the headquarters of No. 2 Signal Brigade, HMS Royal Arthur and the Royal Naval Stores Depot (RNSD) Copenacre.

+Closure

-The RAF station was closed in 2000, with the Defence Communication Services Agency (DCSA) taking responsibility for the sites, subsequently reorganising into the Information Systems & Services cluster in 2008, and Defence Digital in 2019.
+The RAF station was closed in 2000.
+The Defence Communication Services Agency (DCSA) took responsibility for the sites, subsequently reorganising into the Information Systems & Services cluster in 2008.